Origen-SDK/origen_testers/spec/decompiler/README.md

 to the implementer.

 The pattern models can be generated in the same way as with the already-supported platforms.
-See above _Regenerating Pattern Models_ for the a description of the pattern models and how to generate them.
+See the _Pattern Models_ section for the a description of the pattern models and how to generate them.
 The interface is the same, even if this may be a first-time generation.